-that result in almost sequential portions of the execution.
-The rang and Gerasouils mapping algorithm reports smaller speedups, which are on the average less than 15% below the speedups reported by Sarkar's method.
+In the case of the task-graph representing a parallel execution of an instance of the Fast Multipole Method (Figure 7, left) the measured speedup depends primarily on the choice of the mapping heuristic.
+More specifically, Sarkar's mapping method achieves the best results regardless of the clustering heuristic adopted.
+The SNC approach performs almost as well as Sarkar's method, although it disregards communication costs in the parallel-execution graph.
+Therefore, the reason that the measured speedups are lower than the ideal linear speedups is not communication overhead but lack of load-balancing and the data-dependences in the task-graph that result in almost sequential portions of the execution.
+The Yang and Gerasoulis mapping algorithm reports smaller speedups, which are on the average less than 15% below the speedups reported by Sarkar's method.
 Using SNC on the parallelexecution graph of our example, with no prior clustering, gives speedups comparable to those derived when running SNC on the clustered graph.
-The Priority List Scheduling algorithms with no clustering (CP/MISF and TS/ETF) report the lowest speedups.
+The Priority List Scheduling algorithms with no clustering (CP/MISFand TS/ETF) report the lowest speedups.